alessandro-lima/Qos-flux/README.md

 $ touch /root/qos-flux.csv

 Another way to run QoS-Flux, can be done directly in the root folder, where the download was done.
-We should add QoS-Flux.init as executable and then select the standard start, stop, filter, or status commands inside the Linux terminal under root.
+We should add QoS-Flux.init as executable and then select the standard start, stop, restart, filter, or status commands inside the Linux terminal under root.

-$ sudo ./qos-flux start
+$ sudo ./qos-flux.init start

-$ sudo ./qos-flux stop
+$ sudo ./qos-flux.init stop

-$ sudo ./qos-flux filter
+$ sudo ./qos-flux.init filter

-$ sudo ./qos-flux status
+$ sudo ./qos-flux.init status

+$ sudo ./qos-flux.init restart

 2) Configuration of the Ryu SDN controller (taken from the Ryubook 1.0 manual):